tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

 Syntax error obviously, right?
 Wrong.
 All major browser rendering engines will log a reference to the `<button>` node.
 This includes Trident (IE), Gecko (Firefox), WebKit (Chrome, Safari, etc), and Presto (Opera).

-### Wait What?
+### Wait.
+What?

 Ah, I get it, there's no doctype on that markup.
 So this a quirks mode only thing then right?
 Wrong.
-[As of Firefox 14](https://bugzilla.mozilla.org/show_bug.cgi?id=622491) the lastest version of all major browsers will produce the same result IN STANDARDS MODE.
+[As of Firefox 14](https://bugzilla.mozilla.org/show_bug.cgi?id=622491) the latest version of all major browsers will produce the same result IN STANDARDS MODE.

 ``` html
 <!DOCTYPE html>